Chandra-MARX/doc/source/indetail/models.rst

 RAYFILE Source
 ^^^^^^^^^^^^^^
-The ``RAYFILE`` source can be used to dublicate the source properties of a previous |marx| simulation.
+The ``RAYFILE`` source can be used to duplicate the source properties of a previous |marx| simulation.
 Using this as a source keeps the photon properties energy and position as specified in the ray file.
-Thus, the *source* properties are identical to those used to generate the original ray file, but the *Chandra response* to them might be different, e.g. if a different detector or dither is chosen.
+Thus, the *source* properties are identical to those used to generate the original ray file, but the *Chandra response* to them might be different, e.g. if a different detector or grating is chosen.
+Simulations with a RAYFILE source need to run with the same settings for the dither as the original simulation that produced the ray file because the dither pattern is needed for the relative positions of the rays to the pointing direction (recorded in the RAYFILE) and the changing detector position over time.
 Rayfiles are produced by setting :par:`DumpToRayFile=yes`.

 .. parameter:: RayFile